 Shadwell had a razor-sharp wit, but like his contemporaries, he lacked the ability to appreciate what Hooke was doing.
 And what Hooke was doing was advancing science on several frontiers, paleontology and biology being just two of them.

 Hooke was born on the Isle of Wight in 1635.
 He was the baby of the family and his health was delicate, so his parents tutored him at home instead of sending him off to boarding school at a tender age.
 He likely spent some of his free time walking along the beaches and perhaps collecting the odd seashell or fossil.
 His calm world began to crumble with the fall of King Charles I. England's Civil War and the rule of Oliver Cromwell followed — rough times for a royalist like Hooke.
 In his early teens, he moved to London where he quickly impressed his elders with his keen observational and mechanical skills.
 After a brief apprenticeship with a portrait painter, he enrolled in the Westminster School then moved on to Oxford.
-He became a lab assistant first to Thomas Willis, then to Robert Boyle, and eventually became a professor at Gresham College.
+He became a lab assistant first to Thomas Willis, then to Robert Boyle, and eventually became a professor at Gresham College, London.
 He served as a city surveyor and an invaluable assistant to his lifelong friend, Christopher Wren, in rebuilding London after the Great Fire of 1666.
 Like Wren, Hooke endured lean years before the Restoration of Charles II.
 Afterwards, both men rebounded, but Hooke never achieved the same level of recognition or financial stability as his more famous friend.
 He did, however, work with Wren and others to establish the Royal Society of London (science's most elite club at that time and still enormously prestigious today), where he became the society's curator of experiments and eventually a member of its governing board.
 Hooke also became one of the period's most original thinkers.

 In the 17th century, most savants believed that fossils were made by "plastick virtue," a creative force within the earth capable of fashioning any shape out of stone.
 Hooke accurately observed that, depending on where they were found, fossils varied in hardness and color, and also noted that while some fossils were complete and pristine, others were badly broken.
 Perhaps the first person to use a microscope to examine the origin of fossils, Hooke identified microscopic "snail" shells, though he didn't give then the modern name of forminifera.
 He also recorded the similarities and differences between modern and petrified wood.
 He then explained those similarities and differences with a description of the petrifaction process still respected by scientists today.
 Hooke rejected the "plastick virtue" hypothesis.
 As he put it, "Nature does nothing in vain."
 For all Hooke learned from fossil wood, however, the shells of modern and extinct cephalopods may have had an even greater impact on his views.
 Hooke saw how much the modern nautilus and the extinct ammonite, shown above, resembled each other, and he concluded that the ammonite fossils had also possessed protective shells.
 Yet Hooke also saw the differences between smooth-shelled nautiluses and corrugated-shelled ammonites, and this raised a nagging question: Where were the ammonites now?